 3. James Austin (born June 4 1940)

-He is an Australian fine-art and architectural photographer.
+James is an Australian fine-art and architectural photographer.
 One of the highlights of his career was being made a Fellow of the British Institute of Professional Photography from 1977 to 1991.

-He is well travelled around the globe mainly in European countries like France and Italy as a freelance photographer.
+He is well traveled around the globe mainly in European countries like France and Italy as a freelance photographer.
 Over the years, he has built up a library of photographs which feature in numerous publications.